jasmineyas/splitwise-lunchmoney/IMPLEMENTATION.md

   - GetComments(expenseID) - fetch comments to check sync status using Get Comment end point
   - CreateComment(expenseID, content) - post sync metadata using Create Comment end point
   - GetExpense(expenseID) - fetch single expense for verification
-  - GetExpensesForInsert - how to quickly parse through all transactions (it's quite intensive)
-  - GetExpensesForUpdate - compare hashes (purpose: if there's a typo)
-  - GetExpensesForDelete -
   - NOTE: Compare the current Splitwise transaction with the metadata in comments to detect changes (this comparison doesn't need to consider which user posted it).
 However, to keep track of which Lunch Money transaction matches a given Splitwise transaction, we need to check which user posted the "synced-to-LM" tag, as the Lunch Money transaction ID is user-specific.
 Multiple users could be using this sync service.
   - Define Expense struct matching Splitwise API response